-- 18. The municipal manager must ensure that a copy of the municipal code referred to in section 19 of the Systems Act, is available at every meeting.
+- 18. The Municipal Manager must ensure that a copy of the municipal code referred to in section 19 of the Systems Act, is available at every Council meeting.
 The municipal code must include-

 - (a) these rules and orders;

 - (b) the Constitution;

 - (c) the Structures Act;

 - (d) the Systems Act;

 - (e) the Property Rates Act;

 - (f) the Finance Management Act;

-- (a) the bylaws of the municipality; and
+- (g) the bylaws of the Municipality; and

-- (h) such other legislation as the council may determine from time to time.
+- (h) such other legislation as the Council may determine from time to time.